UoMMIB/sbc-assembly/README.md

 of each pathway.
 If, for example, a design contains two pathways, two domino pools will be generated.

-5. Part PCR pooling.
+5. Part digest pooling.
+Depending on the design, certain Parts are needed in increased volume (for example, a promoter may be needed numerous times).
+This step pools an appropriate number of digested parts from Step 2, ensuring that there is enough for the LCR stage (Step 6).

 6. LCR writer.
-This step performs the LCR assembly of each pathway in the design, using digested parts from Step 2, and domino pools from Step 4.
+This step performs the LCR assembly of each pathway in the design, using pooled digested parts from Step 5, and domino pools from Step 4.

 ## LCR3